 On the same window enter your email address in the email field.
-This email address should be the one where you want to get notification of new user of your blog.
+This email address should be the one where you want to get notification of

-8. Enable/disable User Registration
+8. Enable/Disable User Registration

 Keep in mind allowing multiple author will also allow the spam registration.

 On the General setting window you can set the language also.

 If your target audiences are global then set international language like english (us).

 If your target audiences are local then set this language as your local language.